knpuniversity/oo/knpu/episode3/extends.md

 # Extends

 Welcome back for Episode 3 of our Object Oriented Series!
 We're ready to get serious about Inheritance.
+And not just from that rich uncle of yours.
 I'm talking about extending classes, abstract classes, interfaces, stuff that really makes object oriented code nice but doesn't always look easy at first.

-Don't worry this will all start to feel really familiar in a really small amount of time!
+Don't worry this will all start to feel really familiar in a suprisingly small amount of time!

 I'm already in the project that we've been working on through this series.
 If you don't have this yet download the code and use what's in the 'start' directory.

-In a terminal I've also started the built in web server with `php -S localhost:8000`.
+In my terminal I've also started the built in web server with `php -S localhost:8000`.
 Be careful to do that in the start directory of the project.

 So far in our project we have just this one lonely ship object.
-We query things from the database and we load this ship object.
+We query things from the database and we load this ship.
 But exciting things are happening and we have a new problem!
 We want to model two different types of ships.
-We have normal ships and since those are kinda boring we also now want rebel ships!
+We have normal ships from the empire and since those are kinda evil we also now want rebel ships to set them straight!

-In the browser you can see we have two rebel ships in here coming from the database, but these are all eventually going to be ship objects.
+In the browser you can see we have two rebel ships in here coming from the database.

 I would really like rebal ships to fundamentally work differently.
-For example, they break down less often, have higher jedi powers.
-In a lot of ways a rebel ship is like a normal one, but there are some behavior differences.
+For example, they break down less often and have higher jedi powers.
 Let me show you what I mean.

 Create a new PHP class called `RebelShip`.
 Easy!
-Since rebel ships aren't exactly like boring old normal ships let's create a new class or blueprint that models how rebel ships work.
+Since rebel ships aren't exactly like boring old Empire ships let's create a new class or blueprint that models how these work.

 Head on into `bootstrap.php` and require the `RebelShip` file there.
 We don't have an `autoloader` yet so we still have to worry about these require statements.

-A Rebel ship is not exactly the same as a normal Empire ship, but in reality they do share 99% of their attributes.
+Rebel ships are different than Empire ones but they do share about 99% of their attributes.
 For example, they both have wings, fire power, defense power, etc.

 My first instinct should be to go into `Ship.php` and copy all of the contents and paste that into `RebelShip.php` since most of it will probably apply.
 But I shouldn't